 What is sheet pan pizza?

-Some might call it Detroit-style pizza.
+Some might think it’s Detroit-style pizza (even though it’s really not).
 In the case of my grandma’s sheet pan pizza, it is more likely that it was Sicilian-inspired because my family is from the “heel of the boot” region in Italy known as Reggio Calabria.
 That’s the region that is still mainland Italy before you cross to Sicily.

 If you’ve been wanting to make a pan pizza at home and are looking for a classic recipe that works every time, my friend, you’ve come to the right place.